CINTRA (research laboratory)

-CINTRA UMI 3288 is a joint research laboratory between CNRS, Nanyang Technological University Singapore and Thales Group.
+CINTRA UMI 3288 is a joint research laboratory between French National Centre for Scientific Research, Nanyang Technological University Singapore and Thales Group.
 Based on the NTU campus, CINTRA was established in 2009.

 Research Activities

 CINTRA develops research activities on Nano-electronics and Nano-photonics technologies, with objective to harness the latest in science and technology to develop innovation in these fields.
 CINTRA is organized in 3 research thrusts: